Jerusalem Israel Travel Guide

 Daylight hours limit outdoor activities.

-Israel permits visa-free entry for tourism for people from many countries, including the United States, Canada, most European Union member states, the United Kingdom, Australia, and New Zealand.
+Israel permits visa-complimentary entry for tourism for citizens of many countries, including the United States, Canada, most European Union member states, the Uk, Australia, and New Zealand.
 These nationalities generally receive a tourist stay of up to 90 days without prior visa application.
 For citizens of countries not on the visa-waiver list, a B/2 tourist visa must be secured in advance.
 Apply at an Israeli embassy or a consulate in your home nation.
 Specific documentation and processes vary by nationality, so contact the relevant consulate well before your planned travel date.

-When entering Israel, ensure you carry the following: your passport (valid for at least six months beyond departure), proof of onward/return ticket, proof of sufficient funds, and proof of accommodation.
+When entering Israel, ensure you carry the following: your passport (valid for a minimum of six months beyond departure), proof of onward/return ticket, proof of sufficient funds, and proof of accommodation.
 Upon successful entry, you receive an entry permit slip instead of a physical stamp in your passport.
-Save this slip along with your passport.
+Retain this slip with your passport.
 The absence of a physical passport stamp benefits travelers visiting other countries in the region.

 Must remain valid for six months beyond your departure date.